ul-mds/pprl/packages/pprl_client/README.md

   --help                          Show this message and exit.

 Commands:
-  mask       Mask a CSV file with entities. match      Match bit vectors from CSV files against each other. transform  Perform pre-processing on a CSV file with entities.
+  estimate   Estimate attribute weights based on randomly generated data. mask       Mask a CSV file with entities. match      Match bit vectors from CSV files against each other. transform  Perform pre-processing on a CSV file with entities
 ```

 `pprl mask` has separate subcommands for each supported filter type.